ezael/magento-2-api-made-easy/README.md

 $retour = $api->get("products", $search);
 ```

-### I want to retrive all products
+### I want to retrieve all products in Catalog
-U cant use a get with search criteria with SKU != "" :
+U can use a get with search criteria SKU != "" :
 ```php
 $search = array(
     array ("sku", "neq", ""),